Confluent Schema Registry

 URLs

-Recap’s Confluent Schema Registry client takes a URL pointing to the Confluent Schema Registry HTTP server.
+Recap’s Confluent Schema Registry client takes a URL pointing to the Confluent Schema Registry HTTP server and an optional subject path.

 The scheme must be http+csr or https+csr.
 The +csr suffix is required to distinguish this client from other clients that also use HTTP connections (similar to SQLAlchemy’s dialect+driver format)